EAMS Onboarding for MAHs (Access, Teams, Workflows, and Day-to-Day Setup)

 - Reference batch master data for the affected SKU (expected batch and expiry values)

-- Relevant packaging documentation where applicable (e.g., packaging order or line clearance evidence)
+- Relevant packaging documentation where applicable -- for example, packaging order or line clearance evidence

 How do country-specific requirements affect workflows?

 EAMS onboarding is often approached as a system activation step.
-In practice, it defines how alert management will operate on a daily basis.
+In practice, it defines how alert management will operate on a daily basis -- for every alert, across every market, for every CMO batch that enters the European supply chain.